Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Synthetic Data Generation

-\paragraph{Question Diversity}{ In order to provide training signal diversity to the downstream QA model, we experiment with a range of diversity decoding techniques and hyper-parameters, and then evaluate these by downstream performance of a QA model trained on the questions generated in each setting.
-Specifically, we explore standard beam search with $beam\_size \in \{1, 3, 5, 10\}$, optimal number of questions to generate per example with $nbest \in \{1, 3, 5, 10\}$, diverse beam search with $beam\_strength \in \{0.1, 0.3, 0.5, 0.7, 0.9, 1.0\}$, and nucleus sampling with $top_p \in \{0.1, 0.5, 0.75\}$.
+\paragraph{Question Diversity}{ In order to provide training signal diversity to the downstream QA model, we experiment with a range of decoding techniques (see Appendix~\ref{appendix:further_question_diversity}), and then evaluate these by downstream performance of a QA model trained on the questions generated in each setting.
 We observe minimal variation in downstream performance as a result of question decoding strategy, with the best downstream results obtained using nucleus sampling ($top_p = 0.75$).
-However, we also obtain similar downstream results with standard beam search using a beam size of 5 and 10.
-We find that, given the same computational resources, standard beam search is roughly twice as efficient, with minimal performance drop when compared to nucleus sampling, and therefore opt for this approach for our following experiments.
+However, we also obtain similar downstream results with standard beam search using a beam size of 5.
+We find that, given the same computational resources, standard beam search is roughly twice as efficient, and therefore opt for this approach for our following experiments.

 }